 *According to the study “Petroleum Industry’s Economic Contribution to North Daktoa in 2021,” conducted by the North Dakota State University Department of Agribusiness and Applied Economics and Center for Social Research

 Oil and natural gas support jobs in every sector

 North Dakota’s oil and natural gas industry doesn’t just support jobs for engineers, geologists and drillers.
 It supports jobs across a huge variety of fields, from accountants who oversee company financials to loggers who track on-site data, ensuring the drilling operation is running as efficiently as possible.
-The oil and gas industry accounts for 1 in 6 private sector jobs in North Dakota with a $3.8 billion total payroll.
+The oil and gas industry supports nearly 50,000 jobs in North Dakota with a $3.9 billion total payroll.

 See the full report